danielradosa/magicorp-dark/README.md

 ---

+You can either clone this repo and build `.vsix` from the terminal,
+or download the latest release `.vsix` and install it manually via VS Code.

 This theme is pretty dark, using purple, pink accents with
 having a very bright coloring for strings, variables, tags etc...